cmattoon/aws-ssm/README.md

 ---------------

 For ease of use, the `ca-certificates` package is installed on the final `library/alpine` image.
-If you're having SSL/TLS connection issues, `export HOST_SSL_DIR=/etc/ssl/certs` before running `make install`.
+If you're having SSL/TLS connection issues, `export HOST_SSL_DIR=/etc/ssl/certs` before running `make install-chart`.
 This will mount the SSL cert directory on the EC2 instance.